jyn514/second-website/_posts/2018-01-06-Using-DNSSEC.md

 - You may also want to [see if you can access IPv6 sites](https://test-ipv6.com)
 - Google has a [web interface](https://dns.google.com) for DNS lookups
 - [Run your own](http://jpmens.net/2011/10/21/automating-unbound-for-dnssec-on-your-workstation/) DNS server!
+- I've included DNSSEC testers in my own site.
+Open up the [browser console][open console] to take a look!

 [SO post]: https://unix.stackexchange.com/questions/90035/how-to-set-dns-resolver-in-fedora-using-network-manager
 [isp]: https://en.wikipedia.org/wiki/Internet_service_provider